Miss Central African Republic

-Miss Central African Republic (Miss Centrafrique) is a national beauty pageant in Central African Republic.
-The current Miss Central African Republic 2024 is Emmanuelle Ngainganazui of Bangui.
+Miss Central African Republic (Miss Centrafrique) is a national beauty pageant of the Central African Republic.
+The current Miss Central African Republic 2026 is Aaliyah Fleur Poguy.

 History

+The Miss Central African Republic pageant is a national beauty contest held to select the country's beauty representative.
+It was officially established by government decree in 2009.

+The competition was suspended during the period of unrest and widespread violence in 2013–2014, when many public and cultural events were disrupted.

+An edition of the pageant was held in 2014, but it was marked by significant disruptions and controversies amid ongoing instability.
+In 2015, the winner, Flora Habiba, emphasized peace and reconciliation and was described in the media as "Miss Central African Republic for peace".

-The Miss Central African Republic pageant is an event held to select the country's beauty representative.
-The first pageant took place in 2015 but was paused due to unrest in the country.
-However, in 2018, the pageant was reinstated with the help of the Wagner Group on 9 December 2018, Bangui National Stadium, Bangui, Central African Republic.
+In 2018, the pageant was reinstated with the support of the Wagner Group, The final event was held on 9 December 2018 at the Bangui National Stadium in Bangui, Central African Republic.
 Miss Russia 2013, Elmira Abdrazakova, was invited to assist in organizing the event.